Professor Nick Mai is using participant ethnographic filmmaking to understand the relationship between migration, sex work and trafficking.

 "Most migrants decide to work in the sex industry in order to have a better life and to escape the forms of exploitation they meet in other jobs," says Professor Mai, a sociologist, ethnographer and filmmaker at Kingston University London.
 "Humanitarian and governmental rhetoric often obfuscate this complex mix of opportunities and constraints by addressing all migrant sex workers as victims of trafficking, and by enforcing restrictive and criminalizing measures that ultimately exacerbate their vulnerability to exploitation."

 Professor Mai describes the phenomenon as sexual humanitarianism, a term he coined to highlight the way all migrants working in the sex industry tend to be represented and targeted as victims of trafficking by the media, policy makers, authorities and non-governmental organisations.
-His project SEXHUM (Sexual Humanitarianism: Migration, Sex Work and Trafficking), which runs to September 2020, will study the relationship between migration, sex work, exploitation and trafficking in eight cities around the world to understand how anti-trafficking initiatives and asylum processes affect the very people they claim to protect.
+His project SEXHUM (Sexual Humanitarianism: Migration, Sex Work and Trafficking), running to September 2020, studies the relationship between migration, sex work, exploitation and trafficking in eight cities around the world to understand how anti-trafficking initiatives and asylum processes affect the very people they claim to protect.

 "SEXHUM adopts a migration studies perspective and a participative approach to focus on migrant sex workers addressed by sexual humanitarianism as victims of trafficking."
 Professor Mai explains.
 "It reappraises the concepts of exploitation, slavery and trafficking through the lens of how they are understood and experienced by migrants."